First Love (1939 film): Production

-In April 1938, Universal announced Durbin would star in Cinderella directed by Henry Koster and producer by Joe Pasternak from a script by Bruce Manning and Felix Jackson, in color.

-In May the studio said Durbin would make the film following Three Smart Girls Grow Up.
+In April 1938, Universal announced Deanna Durbin would star in Cinderella directed by Henry Koster and producer by Joe Pasternak from a script by Bruce Manning and Felix Jackson, in color.
+In May, the studio said Durbin would make the film following Three Smart Girls Grow Up.
 However, in late May it was reported the film was abandoned due to protests by exhibitors and also the objections of Walt Disney who said he owned the title.

-In June 1938, Peter Milne and Irma Von Curbe were reported writing the script, now called First Love.

-In January 1939, Charles Boyer signed to co star.
+In June 1938, Peter Milne and Irma von Cube were reported writing the script, now called First Love.
+In January 1939, Charles Boyer signed to co-star.
 The film was pushed back to Durbin could make After School Days.
 Eventually Boyer dropped out of the film.
 Lewis Howard and Robert Stack were signed to make their debuts.
 Filming started June 1939.
 The movie was shot in black and white.

-Filming started with writer Bruce Manning saying he was unsure of the ending.
+Filming started with writer Manning saying he was unsure of the ending.

 Joe Pasternak later wrote in his memoirs there had been pressure at Universal to put Durbin in older roles: